sjiaire/cr-site-natacha/content/rental_apartments/homey-rebero.md

 Outdoor, there is a shared swimming pool and a shared parking.

-It is a Pretty home!
+It is a pretty home!

 ---